tzuhsial/InstagramCrawler/README.md

 ### Installation
 There are 2 packages : selenium & requests
+NOTE: I used selenium = 3.4, geckodriver = 0.16 (has bug in previous updates)
 ```
 $ pip install -r requirements.txt
 ```
-NOTE: selenium >= 3.4, Firefox geckodriver >= 0.16